MediaComem/docker-brownbag/README.md

 ![Docker overlay networking](images/overlay.jpg)

-Much like the user-created bridge network we used earlier, it provides automatic DNS discovery so that services can communicate with each other simply by using their name.
+Much like the user-created bridge network we used earlier, Docker Swarm provides **automatic DNS resolution** on the overlay network so that services can communicate with each other simply by using their name.

 Additionally, the overlay network will perform **automatic load balancing** based on the service name.
 For example, a request on the `app` host (i.e. the `app` service defined in the stack) will